DreymaR/BigBagKbdTrixPKL/README.md

 These are some of the changes in [PKL_eD]:
 * v0.4.0: Transition to AHK v1.1
 	* A Refresh menu option with a hotkey (default Ctrl+Shift+5) in case the program hangs up in some way (stuck modifiers etc).
-	* Advanced Mode setting that shows 'Key history...' and other menu options, plus more info in the About... dialog.
+	* Advanced Mode setting that shows 'AHK key history' and other menu options, plus more info in the About... dialog.
 	* Sensible dead key names for images and entries (e.g., @14 -> tilde) in a central file that layouts can point to.
 	* A PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
 * v0.4.1: Transition to AHK v1.1 Unicode, using native Unicode Send and UTF-8 compatible files.